SB-167

 Plain Language

-Deployers must establish and follow written standards, policies, and procedures governing their acquisition and use of third-party automated decision systems.
-This includes contractual controls ensuring developers provide all information needed for deployer compliance, procedures for reporting errors or evidence of algorithmic discrimination back to developers, and procedures for remediating and eliminating incorrect information from deployed systems.
-These are standing governance obligations — not one-time documentation exercises.
+Deployers must establish and follow written policies for acquiring and relying on third-party automated decision systems, including contractual controls ensuring developers provide all necessary compliance documentation.
+They must also maintain procedures for reporting errors or algorithmic discrimination back to developers, and for remediating incorrect information in their own systems.
+This creates a documented vendor management and error-correction framework.

 Statutory Text